Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 How to: Sit on the floor with your legs straight out in front of you.
 You can slide a folded blanket beneath your buttocks if that helps your pelvis tilt forward in a more comfortable position.
 Press your heels toward the front of your mat and draw your knees toward your hips.
 Take a deep breath and keep lengthening through your chest and back as you lean forward from your hips, not your waist.
 Stop reaching forward when your upper back starts to round or the stretch in your back or hamstrings becomes intense.

 Rest your hands alongside your ankles or reach for them around your feet.
 If you can’t reach your feet, loop a strap, towel, or sweatshirt around the bottoms of your feet.
 Breathe.
 With each inhale, lift and lengthen the chest slightly; with each exhale, release a little more fully into the stretch.
 Remain here for anywhere from 1 to 3 minutes.

-A stretch for your hamstrings
+A stretch to target your hamstrings

 Why this stretch helps with muscle soreness: Hamstrings howling?
 Here’s a stretch that is perfect for isolating and stretching your hammies—and only your hammies.
 Feel the love.